puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

 subtitle: "Provisioning With Amazon Web Services"
 ---

-Puppet Enterprise can create and manage EC2 machine instances using Amazon Web Services.
+Puppet Enterprise can create and manage EC2 virtual machine instances using Amazon Web Services.

-If you are new to Amazon Web Services, we recommend reading the [Getting Started documentation](http://docs.amazonwebservices.com/AWSEC2/latest/GettingStartedGuide/).
+If you are new to Amazon Web Services, we recommend reading their [Getting Started documentation](http://docs.amazonwebservices.com/AWSEC2/latest/GettingStartedGuide/).

 Listing Amazon EC2 instances